MichaelCurrin/rewrite-git-author/README.md

 $ rewrite_author.sh old@example.com new@another-example.com
 ```

-Then check your Git log and your commits will go from:
+Then check your Git log and force push if you're happy.

+Your commits will have changed from the old email:

 ```
 Author: Foo Bar old@example.com